Dinwiddie hits late 3, Nets beat Pistons 120-119 in OT

-NEW YORK (AP) - Spencer Dinwiddie made a 3-pointer with 7.1 seconds left in overtime and finished with 25 points to help the Brooklyn Nets beat the Detroit Pistons 120-119 on Wednesday night.
+Dinwiddie finished with a season-high 25 points.
+He was 8 of 15 from the field, including 5 for 9 from 3.
+Four of his five 3s came in the fourth quarter or overtime.

+"I was able to hit a couple shots and help our team win," Dinwiddie said.

-Joe Harris added 23 points, Caris LeVert and Jarrett Allen had 19 each, and Jared Dudley finished with 11.
+Joe Harris added a season high 23 points, Caris LeVert and Jarrett Allen had 19 each, and Jared Dudley finished with 11.
 The Nets snapped a three-game losing streak to improve to 3-5.

+"We've been in this experience a lot," Harris said.
+"A lot of close (games) last year.
+A lot of close games to start the season.
+For us to close one out (and) execute down the stretch_take care of the ball and execute defensively_this is huge in terms of confidence for us and (this is) just a big morale boost whenever you get a win like this."

 Blake Griffin led Detroit with 25 points, Andre Drummond had 24 points and 23 rebounds, and Reggie Jackson scored 21 points.